 As far as playing the game of Kvitlech goes, it usually is composed of some 5 players, with one of them taking up the mantle of dealer in the beginning.
 The deck of 24 numbered cards also consists of 4 framed cards for this game, these are the 2’s and the 11’s.
 These have roles in scoring.
 The dealer then deals a face down card to each of the players, including themselves.
 The turns then begin, with the players drawing cards and trying to accrue as close to 21 points without going over.
 Interestingly enough the 12’s can take on 12 points or 9, so that 2 of them score 21 exactly, while a player with their first two cards framed also scores 21.

 Either way the players take turns in either asking for a blot, or card face up card, making a bet and therefore getting a face down card, or staying and ending their turn.
 This goes round, players either going bust or staying until the dealer’s turn to play and draw.
 The dealer then tries to get as close to 21 without going bust, there are no special draw rules for the dealer here.
 Players who beat the dealer or score exactly 21 win twice their bet back, whilst those who draw or lose forfeit their bets to the dealer.
 The game of Kvitlech has some other rather unique rules that players can explore to get all out of this interesting game.

 Card Gaming Online and Securely

-The beauty of the internet is that in today’s world players can experience a game like Kvitlech on their mobile phones or tablets and so do not have to go far to enjoy some quality online gaming.
+The beauty of the internet is that in today’s world players can experience a game like Kvitlech on their mobile phones or tablets and so do not have to go far to enjoy some quality pokies online for real money gaming.
 On top of this the top online casinos and gaming sites are secured and supported extensively.